MontiCore/MCPython/report.md

 # Conclusion
 In this report we described firstly what our motivation was and explained in what cases this project could be useful.
 We explained what we did and what tools we used.
 The grammars are explained in detail as well as how the Generator works.
 We have two main grammars.
-Rhe Python grammar is a limited Python-like grammar, which supports almost all Python statements, literals and Expressions.
+The Python grammar is a limited Python-like grammar, which supports almost all Python statements, literals and Expressions.
 In order for the Python grammar to work we implemented requirements with cocos.
 At next, we extended the Python language with the SIPython language to support the specification of si